-Topology preservation and error minimization are two different things.
-Error minimization tries to create the smallest possible distance to the samples in $\mathcal{P}$ .
-Topology preservation however is concerned with reaching a topology with $\mathcal{S}$ that lies as close as possible to the topology of $\mathcal{S}{phy}$ (see Fig. 7).
+Topology optimization and error minimization are two different things.
+Error minimization tries to create the smallest possible distance to the samples in \mathcal{P} .
+Topology optimization however is concerned with reaching a topology with \mathcal{S} that lies as close as possible to the topology of \mathcal{S}{phy} (see Fig. 7).

-In order to be topologically correct every point on one surface need to have a unique equivalent on the other surface and vice versa, while neighbor relations are preserved, meaning the shortest on-surface path between any two given points projected onto S should always correspond to the one on $S{phy}$ .
+In order to be topologically correct every point on one surface needs to have a unique equivalent on the other surface and vice versa, while neighbor relations are preserved, meaning the shortest on-surface path between any two given points projected onto \mathscr{S} should always correspond to the one on \mathscr{S}{phy} .